Urigo/angular-meteor/README.md

       public
    ````

-2. Make sure that you already have `node_modules` directory under your root - if not - create it:
+2. Make sure that you already have `node_modules` directory under your root, if not — create it:
    ````
    $ mkdir node_modules
    ````

-   Also, make sure that you have a NPM project initialized in your directory (you should have `package.json`), if not, use:
+   Also, make sure that you have a NPM project initialized in your directory (you should have `package.json`), if not — use:
    ````
    $ npm init
    ````

-3. Make sure that you do not have angular2-meteor already - check under `node_modules` - if you do, delete it.
+3. Make sure that you do not have angular2-meteor already - check under `node_modules` — if you do, delete it.

 4. Now you have two options, you can specify the local copy in the `package.json` of your project, as follow:
    ````json